 Under the plan, we may only grant incentive stock options to our officers and other employees and to the officers and employees of our subsidiaries.
 We may grant any other type of awards to our officers and other employees, the officers and employees of our subsidiaries, non-employee directors, and independent contractors who render services to us or any of our subsidiaries.
 A person is an employee for the purposes of the plan only if he or she is employed by, or provides independent contractor services as a consultant or advisor to, us or one of our subsidiaries.
 Except with respect to the non-discretionary awards of restricted stock to non-employee directors described below, the plan administrator selects the persons to whom awards are to be granted and prescribes the terms, conditions, restrictions, if any, and provisions of each award, subject to the provisions of the plan.
 As discussed above, since 2009, we have with limited exceptions granted equity awards under the plan only to our senior corporate leaders, practice leaders and other key revenue generators under our long-term incentive program and to our non-employee directors in the form of automatic annual grants of restricted stock.
-Under our 2006 incentive plan's general eligibility terms, as of March 31, 2018, six non-employee directors, approximately 829 officers and other employees, and our outside consultants, were eligible to participate in the plan in accordance with its terms.
+Under our 2006 incentive plan's general eligibility terms, as of April 1, 2023, seven non-employee directors, approximately 1,200 officers and other employees, and our outside consultants, were eligible to participate in the plan in accordance with its terms.
+Notwithstanding eligibility, we have historically granted equity under the plan only to our senior corporate leaders, practice leaders, other key revenue generators, contractors and certain other limited eligible persons at the discretion of our compensation committee.